 Cicular Queue

 In Circular queue, elements in a queue are arranged in a circular way.
-In this front and rear ends are joined together, which solves the dequeue re buffering problem and prevents excessive use of memory.
+In this front and rear ends are joined together, which solve the dequeue re buffering problem and prevent excessive use of memory.
 It also follows the FIFO principle.

 Data Structure Queue